Achilles Tendon Rupture Surgery: When You Need It & What to Expect

-Quick answer: Achilles Rupture Surgery is a common foot/ankle topic that affects many patients.
-The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Township practices.
+Quick answer: Achilles Rupture Surgery affects roughly 1 in 4 adults in our practice.
+Effective treatment starts with a targeted diagnosis, conservative-first treatment, and escalation only when needed.
+We treat this regularly at our Howell and Bloomfield Hills practices.
 Call (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM